andydunstall/scuttlebutt/docs/scuttlebutt.md

 Since only UDP is supported no framing information is needed.

-Variable size strings (such as the peer ID and peer address) are prefixed with their `uint8` size (meaning peer IDs are limited to 256 bytes).
+Variable size strings (such as the peer address) are prefixed with their `uint8` size.

 ### `DIGEST-REQUEST`
 Contains a list of entries appended together, each containing:
-* Peer ID: Encoded string,
 * Peer address: Encoded string (note we encode as a string rather than integer format as support custom transports where the address format is unknown),
 * Peer version: `uint64`